A guide to upgrade subversion to 1.14

 • Verify the checksum of new repositories with svnadmin verify.

-• Send mails to users to help users know there will be a scheduled maintainence.
+• Send emails to users to help users know the downtime window and the post-migration URLs.

 Incremental synchronization [With Downtime]

-• Stop the old servers, or make it readonly.
+• Stop the old servers, or make them read-only.

-• [With Downtime] Resynchronize the delta data with the piped script again.
+• Resynchronize the delta data with the piped script again.

 • generate checksum of locks: svnadmin lslocks <YOUR_REPO> | sha1sum | head -c 40